 Thus, unless the terms of the instrument creating the power manifest a contrary intent, the holder of a nongeneral power has the authority to exercise the power by an appointment in trust.
-In order to manifest a contrary intent, the terms of the instrument creating the power must prohibit an appointment in trust.
-Language merely authorizing the power holder to make an outright appointment does not suffice.
+In order to manifest a contrary intent, the terms of the instrument creating the power must specifically prohibit an appointment in trust.
+So, for example, a power to appoint "to" the power holder's descendants includes the authority to appoint in trust for the benefit of one or more of those descendants.

 Similarly, unless the terms of the instrument creating the power manifest a contrary intent, the holder of a nongeneral power has the authority to exercise the power by creating a general or nongeneral power in a permissible appointee.
-(In order to manifest a contrary intent, the terms of the instrument creating the power must prohibit the creation of new powers.
-Language merely conferring the power of appointment on the power holder does not suffice.)
-If the power holder creates a new nongeneral power in a permissible appointee of the original power, the permissible appointees of the second power may be broader than the permissible appointees of the first power.
+The rationale for this rule is a straightforward application of the maxim that the greater includes the lesser.
+A holder of a nongeneral power may appoint outright to a permissible appointee, so the holder may instead create in a permissible appointee a general power or a nongeneral power.
+If the holder does the latter-creates a new nongeneral power in a permissible appointee-the permissible appointees of the second power may be broader than the permissible appointees of the first power.
 For example, the holder of a nongeneral power to appoint among the donor's "descendants" may exercise the power by creating a nongeneral power in the donor's child to appoint to anyone in the world except the donor's child, the estate of the donor's child, or the creditors of either.
+Of course, these are default rules that apply unless the donor manifests a contrary intent.
+But in order to manifest a contrary intent, the terms of the instrument creating the power must prohibit the creation of new powers.
+Language merely conferring the power of appointment on the power holder does not suffice.